1. What is the retention rate of students in the program?

 Please complete and submit the Allied Health Sciences departmental scholarship application AFTER YOU HAVE BEEN ADMITTED so that you may be considered for merit and need based assistance.
 As soon as the FAFSA is available please fill that out ASAP as well.

 21. I am an international student.
 Do I need to take the TOEFL exam?
-All international applicants must submit acceptable, official (reported directly from ETS) TOEFL scores or IELTS (reported directly from IELTS).
+All international applicants must submit acceptable, official TOEFL scores (reported directly from ETS).
 We accept no other English Language tests.

 - Standardized test scores must be official and are reportable for a period of two years from the date of the exam.
 Exam results more than two years old cannot be considered.
 Standardized test scores that are submitted to this institution are kept on file for only one year.